JAForbes/superouter/readme.md

 Example.fromPath("/a/cool");
 //=> Example.A({ a_id: 'cool' })

-Example.fromPath("/incorrect/non/matching/path");
+Example.fromPath(
+  "/incorrect/non/matching/path"
+);
+//=>
-//=> throw new Error(
+//  throw new Error(
-//      `Expected binding for path literal '/a' but instead found '/incorrect'`
+//    `Expected binding for path literal '/a'
+//     but instead found '/incorrect'`
 //  )
 ```

-> Note any excess path segments will appear on `.value.rest`
+> Note any excess path segments will appear on `.instance.context.rest`

 ### `type.toPathSafe`